Assistive Devices for Easier Living With RA

 - Grab bars make it easier to get in and out of the bath.

-- A raised toilet seat with side rails reduces the strain of getting on and off.
+- A raised toilet seat with side rails makes it easier to get on and off.

 - Easy-to-pull shower curtains are better than heavy shower doors.